Covid-19 vaccine open source, make it in your kitchen

 The group is called Rapid Deployment Vaccine Collaborative, or RaDVaC, and their vaccine is so easy to make that team leader Preston Estep says we could do it in our kitchen.

-Disadvantages: The vaccine has not been proven to work and does not have any for its circulation.
-It also hasn't gone through time-consuming, expensive clinical trials like those conducted by Moderna Inc., Pfizer Inc., AstraZeneca Plc and Johnson & Johnson.
-The trials carried out for this particular vaccine are the RaDVaC scientists themselves and other colleagues such as George Church of Harvard Medical School, who believe that the project has value.
+Disadvantages: The vaccine has not been shown to work and does not have a marketing authorization.
+It has also not undergone time-consuming, costly clinical trials such as those performed by Moderna Inc., Pfizer Inc., AstraZeneca Plc and Johnson & Johnson.
+Trials of the vaccine have been conducted by RaDVaC scientists themselves and other colleagues such as George Church of Harvard Medical School, who believe the project has value.

 Advantages: its production is very low cost and does not require high technology.
 The ingredients cost a penny and take less than an hour to mix together in your home - less time than it would take to make a loaf of bread.